w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 **John**: In the explainer we do explore that.
 If the state goes away, in any way, that is logging out.
 Also: if the browser knows you're signed in, it can blow away everything except the auth token.

-Steven: Why not just require HTTP State Tokens?
+**Steven**: Why not just require HTTP State Tokens?
 I like this proposal in general, and it seems like an opportunity to move the web forward.

-John: There are pockets in our org that are very interested in that proposal.
+**John**: There are pockets in our org that are very interested in that proposal.
 The reason why we bring in "legacy auth cookies" is thinking about the long tail.
 If we want to have policies around this, it's hard to change things associated with new HTTP headers.
 Cookies are established, and need to be supported as a legacy option.

-Ricky: Classic tension about pushing things forward v. meeting existing websites and developers where they are today.
+**Ricky**: Classic tension about pushing things forward v. meeting existing websites and developers where they are today.

-Steven: for all the devs who won't implement this (other priorities) what is the result -- their users get logged out more often?
+**Steven**: for all the devs who won't implement this (other priorities) what is the result -- their users get logged out more often?

-JohnW: we need to establish that.
+**JohnW**: we need to establish that.
 Not at first but maybe after some time we say "after 90 days" and later move it up to 30 days.

-Steven: I worry that people will come back and be logged out where that doesn't happen in native apps, and it will make people think native apps are better
+**Steven**: I worry that people will come back and be logged out where that doesn't happen in native apps, and it will make people think native apps are better

-JohnW: Brad Hill mentioned that Facebook didn't see a drop-off of their 30-day actives after Safari started expiring unused cookies after 30 days.
+**JohnW**: Brad Hill mentioned that Facebook didn't see a drop-off of their 30-day actives after Safari started expiring unused cookies after 30 days.
 ...: we don't want the expiry for "logged in" sites to be _more_ strict than for default sites.

 ### https://github.com/mikewest/http-state-tokens

-Mike: Cookies are not very secure, and they're not private.
+**Mike**: Cookies are not very secure, and they're not private.
 What if you had a cookie that wasn't called a cookie?
 Giving it a new name is a chance to reset expectations even if it's basically the same kind of thing if you squint a lot.

 ...: generate a session ID on the client and give it to the server, associated with the account on the server. the client remains incontrol.
 There's no personal data embedded in the token.
 Client control is valuable.